RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 **Purpose**

-The video directive is perhaps the easiest, so I'll start by describing that one.
-As you may imagine, the job of the video directive is to include a video in the final product.
+As you may imagine, the job of the video directive is to embed a video in a page.

 **Example in reStructured Text**